JeffreyHouseProject/williamchiu.github.io/_posts/2015-4-4-FloodFills.md

 	at processing.mode.java.runner.Runner$2.run(Runner.java:688)
 ```

-A stack overflow :(
+Processing alternative to a stack overflow :(

-Shoot.
-So what do?
+What do?

 Get rid of the recursive calls.
 Lets look at another Wikipedia pseudo code.